HowDoIGitHelp/CMSC23MDNotes/mdNotes/Programming_Paradigms_Introduction.md

 Based on this context you can kind of formulate what the word paradigm means.
 This one connotes a similar meaning in the context of programming:

-A paradigm is "*a worldview underlying the theories and methodology of a particular subject*" [^1].
+A paradigm is "*a framework containing the basic assumptions, ways of thinking, and methodology that are commonly accepted by members of a scientific community.*" [@noauthor_paradigm_nodate].
 It is a set of ideas and concepts that describe some **way of thinking**.

 If we go back to the geocentric vs heliocentric paradigms in astronomy, you can't really definitively say that the heliocentric model is the only correct model of the solar system, you can still reconcile the geocentric model's perspective of putting the earth in the center by modelling heavenly bodies' movement with epicycles.